 If you need a quick and delicious topping, this whipped peanut butter frosting is the answer.
-Ready in about 20 minutes, its simple four-ingredient formula results in a creamy, airy frosting that elevates cakes, cupcakes, and brownies.
+Ready in about 20 minutes, the simple four-ingredient formula results in a creamy, airy frosting that elevates cakes, simple vanilla cupcakes, and Nutella brownies.
+Because it relies on whipped cream rather than butter, it has a mousse-like consistency that feels light but tastes rich.

 FAQ's: